mstama/Merchant/README.md

 The main program is composed of:

 * Composition Root: where all modules are put together.
-* Execution of the command parser.
+* Execution of the command parser as the input file is read.
+* Queue of any execution that fails (query's that are not ready!)
-* Execution of the visitor of the command.
+* Execution of the visitor method.
+* Execution of failed commands.

 Highlights: